evanbones/okmr_auv/docs/applications2025/README.md

 ## Prerequisites

-Before starting, ensure you have access to a system that can run Ubuntu 24.04 or 25.04.
+Before starting, ensure you have access to a system that can run Ubuntu 24.04.
 This can be:
 - Native Ubuntu installation
 - Virtual Machine (VM)
-    - on macOS UTM works well: [UTM VM Link](https://mac.getutm.app/)
+    - On macOS, UTM works well: [UTM VM Link](https://mac.getutm.app/)
+    - On Windows, [VMWare](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) are both good options
 - Windows Subsystem for Linux (WSL)
-    - highly recommended if you are using Windows
+    - Highly recommended if you are using Windows
 - Docker container
 - Remote server access